From hiking the woodland and prairie pathways to mining for gemstones,

 “Hey!
 I am a red admiral!
 You know when you humans reach down to pull a weed and realize its too late and that it was a stinging nettle?
 Those are my absolute favorite host plants!”

-Local artists Hadleigh Chapman and Novelty V. Habit donated their time and talent to create an amazing mural on the side of the Gift Shop to raise awareness of the need for the ongoing support of the Butterfly Habitat.
+Local artists Hadleigh Evans and Novelty V. Habit donated their time and talent to create an amazing mural on the side of the Gift Shop to raise awareness of the need for the ongoing support of the Butterfly Habitat.

 Come spread your wings and tag #lostrivercave as you take flight for an awesome cause!